ahmedasal/social-media-demo-microservices-spring-cloud/README.md

 ## Description
 Implementing social media app using old architecture using SQL database  and queries to load user feed.
-This architecture has already reported problems and replaced with a new architecture [this project by mostafacs](https://github.com/mostafacs/social-media-quarkus-microservices-kubernetes).
+This architecture has already reported problems as i used relational database query to get the user feed.

 ## Project Dependency
 - MySql Database.
 - java version 17.
+- keycloak v20.0.3.
+- Spring Framework(boot, data, security, cloud, web).

 ## Security
 Using keycloak v20.0.3 as authorization server.